AiJared/DSA_in_python/README.md

 Check out the representation of a circular linked list in the file circular_linked_list.py.

+#### Traversal of a Circular Linked List in Python

+Traversing a circular linked list involves visiting each node of the list starting from the head node and continuing until the head node is encountered again.

+Check out its implementation in Python in the file circular_linked_list.py.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.